dineshvelhal/jest-framework-starter/README.md

    - read the coverage xml to generate the Cobertura coverage report See the Jenkins Coverage report below.
 ![jenkins-coverage](jenkins-coverage.png)

+## How to use this repository?
+- Clone or download the repo.

 ## References
 - [Jest Home](https://jestjs.io/en/)